nsbgn/thumbledore/README.md

         also allows you to access function keys.
     3.  `ctrl/enter`.
 Tapping gets you `enter`, the logical counterpart to `escape`.
-2. On the right hand:
+2. On the right hand, from right to left:
-    4.  `alt`.
-Tapping it generates the `compose` key, allowing you to type special characters by typing intuitive keys in succession (e.g. `symbol symbol ' e` becomes `é`).
-    5.  `symbol`.
+    1.  `shift`.
 This is a one-shot key: when you tap it, it will be activated for the following keypress.
 Double tapping activates it until you tap it again.
+In conjunction with `meta` or `ctrl`, you get `M-F1` or `C-F1`, for additional bindings.
-    6.  `shift`.
-Also a one-shot key.
+    2.  `symbol`.
+Also a one-shot key, and additional variants are `M-F2`/`C-F2`.
+    3.  `alt`.
+Tapping it generates the `compose` key, allowing you to type special characters by typing intuitive keys in succession (e.g. `symbol symbol ' e` becomes `é`).
+Additional variants are `M-F2`/`C-F2`.

 The layers and finger keys are meant to be the same on every keyboard, while the power keys move around based on what's convenient.
 On a